TradeTracker/docs/docs/index.md

 An account can be registered at [beta.tradetracker.app/register](https://beta.tradetracker.app/register).
 Once that's done, you can login to your account at [beta.tradetracker.app/login](https://beta.tradetracker.app/login).

 ### Overview of the UI
 This screenshot below illustrates the different components.
-This is what you will see after loggin in to the app.
+This is what you see after loggin in to the app.

 ![UI](documentation-images/ui.png)